 At a landscape level, white spruce will be present in a mosaic of burned patches that includes stand replacements and unburned patches.
-While many fires in white spruce forests are small, it is the large fires that take place in extreme fire years that account for most of the area burned.
+While many fires in white spruce forests are small, the large fires that take place in extreme fire years account for most of the area burned.

 Wildfire suppression across the region and within Kluane National Park and Reserve has likely contributed to a deficit of fire in the Kluane landscape.
-Fire history shows that 100-550 hectares would have burned each year within KNPR.
+Fire history shows that 100 to 550 hectares would have burned each year within KNPR.
 However, within the last 50 years, a total of 380 hectares has burned.
 The fire deficit (and a reduction in mosaic of age classes) has likely been an influencing factor on the conditions that supported the spruce bark beetle infestation.
-Fire suppression in British Columbia and Alberta over the last fifty years, for example, has been a major contributing factor to the outbreak of the mountain pine beetle, in addition to the warmer temperatures that do not sufficiently winter kill beetle larvae along.
+Fire suppression in British Columbia and Alberta over the last 50 years, for example, has been a major contributing factor to the outbreak of the mountain pine beetle, in addition to the warmer temperatures that do not sufficiently winter kill beetle larvae along.

-The ecological monitoring program within Kluane National Park and Reserve collected some initial observable trends in post-beetle fore composition and structure within the park.
-The program reports that snowshoe hare browse of spruce saplings in some areas has resulted in up to 30% mortality in some areas (Wong 2017).
-The lower performance in white spruce regeneration indicates that there is insufficient stocking of white spruce to achieve historical rates (Wong 2017).
-Put simply, there are less white spruce trees regrowing than there were in the past.
+The ecological monitoring program within Kluane National Park and Reserve collected some initial observable trends in post-beetle forest composition and structure within the park.
+The program reports that snowshoe hare browse of spruce saplings has resulted in up to 30% mortality in some areas (Wong 2017).
+The lower performance in white spruce regeneration indicates there is insufficient stocking of white spruce to achieve historical rates (Wong 2017).
+That is, there are fewer white spruce trees regrowing than there were in the past.